htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    retirement even during a peaceful shutdown.
    :ticket:`7034`

+-  Unusually slow DNS queries now generate a warning in the daemon logs.
+   :ticket:`6967`

 Bugs Fixed:

 -  Fixed a bug with singularity jobs where TMPDIR was set to the wrong